Heat Pump vs Central Air: Cost, Efficiency, and 2026 Economics

 Based on national average electricity and gas prices.
 Actual savings vary by local utility rates.

-- 30% of equipment cost, max $2,000
+- Heat pumps: 30% of cost, up to $2,000

-- Requires 15.2 SEER2 + 8.8 HSPF2
+- Heat pump needed 15.2 SEER2 + 8.8 HSPF2

 Cold Climate Heat Pumps